cncf/techdocs/analyses/0012-TUF/analysis.md

 4 = Meets or exceeds standards

-5 = Exemplary
+- There's no guideline or tutorial to assist users in generating the website from 5 = Exemplary

 ### Summary of Issues

-- There's no guideline or tutorial to assist users to generate the website from the website repo.
+navigation option is a menu bar.
+This makes it difficult to find information. the website repo.

 - Information about the website build, tools and how to generate it are not available on the website or the docs repo.
 - Intra-site search mechanism is not available from the website.
 The only